Chaseburg, Wisconsin

 Chaseburg (/ˈtʃeɪsbərg/ CHAYSS-bərg) is a village in Vernon County, Wisconsin, United States.
 The population was 241 at the 2020 census.

 Geography

 Chaseburg is located at (43.655890, -91.097095).
-According to the United States Census Bureau, the village has a total area of 0.93 sqmi, of which, 0.92 sqmi of it is land and 0.01 sqmi is water.
+According to the United States Census Bureau, the village has a total area of 0.93 sqmi, of which 0.92 sqmi is land and 0.01 sqmi is water.
 Chaseburg is split into two distinct sections, upper and lower.
-Upper Chaseburg is populated by a residential area, gas station, and a couple bars.
+Upper Chaseburg is populated by a residential area, a gas station, and a couple of bars.
 Lower Chaseburg consists of a few homes.
-Lower Chaseburg has a public grounds area with Tuffy Pond and open walkspace.
-Prior to the flood of 2007 lower Chaseburg was a major area of activity.
-There was a bank, grocery store, several bars, and more homes.
+Lower Chaseburg has a public grounds area with Tuffy Pond and an open walk space.
+Before the flood of 2007 lower Chaseburg was a major area of activity.
+There was a bank, a grocery store, several bars, and more homes.